gruvin/gruvin9x/hardware/pcb/gruvin9x-readme.txt

 .
 Added tracks to links pins 1 & 2 on both J1 and J4.
 In the unlikely event
   anyone ever wants the opposite option for either jumper, they can break the track.
-This will save time as well as the slightly unsightly solder-blob brdiges I've been doing on all the retail boards to date.
+This will save time as well as the slightly unsightly solder-blob bridges I've been doing on all the retail boards to date.
+. v4.2c -- changed solder mask clearance to 0.0000, having been advised to
+  let the factory use their own process-ideal clearances.
+This will mostly help for the 0.5mm pitch MCU and LCD socket parts.

 =============================
 = Differences V4.1a to V4.2 =